Skip menu

 San Vito Lo Capo and its festivals

-San Vito Lo Capo is celebrated for the many festivals it hosts, first and foremost for climbers and lovers of outdoor sports in an exceptional natural setting.
-At the San Vito Outdoor Fest, a gathering initially intended only for climbing enthusiasts and over the years extended to include mountain biking, kite surfing, SUP and Slacke Lin, all athletes can meet, socialise and take part in a busy competition programme.
-The event is in October each year and has now achieved international fame.
+At the San Vito Outdoor Fest, a gathering initially aimed only at climbing enthusiasts and over the years also extended to mountain biking, kite surfing, SUP, Slacke Lin, athletes can compete, socialise and take part in a packed programme of competitions.
+The event is held in October each year and has now achieved international fame.

 Ops!
 An error occurred while sharing your content.
 Please accept profiling cookies to share the page.